Make a huge difference to patients, your community and the NHS

 What do volunteers do at CLCH?

 Our volunteers do a range of roles to support teams across the Trust.
-You could be making someone’s day at one of our inpatient wards, supporting a patient to share their experience and help us improve a service, driving our nurses to help them reach more patients at home and everything in between!
+You could be making someone’s day at one of our inpatient wards, supporting a patient to share their experience and help us improve a service, driving our nurses to their appointments to help them reach more patients at home and everything in between!
 We have roles to suit all skills and interests.

 You can read more about what our volunteers get up to and check out our latest roles before applying.